-So, when does a salon owner cross the line from “right to refuse service” to “civil rights violation?”
-Whenever that refusal is based on a client’s race, color, religion, national origin, disability—and in many jurisdictions now (and hopefully soon on a federal level with the recently proposed Full Equality Act of 2015)—sexual orientation and gender identity.
-This law (The Federal Civil Rights Act of 1964) is a federal law, which means the entire United States is covered.
+Whenever a client gets turned away based on their race, color, religion, national origin, disability—and in many jurisdictions now (and hopefully soon on a federal level with the recently proposed Full Equality Act of 2015)—sexual orientation and gender identity.
+The Federal Civil Rights Act of 1964 is a federal law, which means all US states must comply.
 It prohibits discrimination by privately owned “places of public accommodation.”

-1.)
-Disruptive: Guests who are too loud or boisterous are often asked not to return, since they disrupt the atmosphere for the other clients in the salon.
+- Disruptive: Guests who are too loud or boisterous are often asked not to return, since they disrupt the atmosphere for the other clients in the salon.
 It’s not unreasonable to require clients to respect the space by keeping their volume down.

-2.)
-Under the Influence: Obviously, anyone under the influence doesn’t belong in the salon…for multiple reasons.
+- Under the Influence: Obviously, anyone under the influence doesn’t belong in the salon…for multiple reasons.

-4.)
-Aggressive/Unfriendly/Disrespectful: Can a salon owner dismiss a client for being rude?
+- Aggressive/Unfriendly/Disrespectful: Can a salon owner dismiss a client for being rude?
 You bet.

-5.)
-Ineligible for Services: Any client who presents a disorder or condition that makes them ineligible for services legally must be dismissed.
+- Ineligible for Services: Any client who presents a disorder or condition that makes them ineligible for services legally must be dismissed.
 Responsible salon owners will never allow their employees to operate outside of their scope of practice.

 So, there you have it.
 Have you ever had to dismiss a client?
 Tell us below in the comments!